 NOTE 2: To avoid MT traffic for more mobile UEs causing more stationary UEs to be woken up, the AMF could allocate Paging Subgroup IDs for LP-WUS taking into account the UE's mobility pattern.

-If the AMF has determined AMF LP-WUSPS Assistance Information for the UE, the AMF stores it in the UE context in AMF and provides it to the UE in every Registration Accept message.
+If the AMF has determined AMF LP-WUSPS Assistance Information for the UE and has not disabled LP-WUS for the UE, the AMF stores it in the UE context in AMF and provides it to the UE in every Registration Accept message.

-If the AMF has determined AMF LP-WUSPS Assistance Information, the AMF shall provide it to NG RAN when paging the UE.
+If the AMF has determined AMF LP-WUSPS Assistance Information and has not disabled LP-WUS for the UE, the AMF shall provide it to NG RAN when paging the UE.
 In addition, in order to support LP-WUSPS for UEs in RRC_INACTIVE mode, the AMF shall provide the AMF LP-WUSPS Assistance Information to NG-RAN as part of the RRC Inactive Assistance Information.

 When the NG-RAN is using AMF allocated subgroups for LP-WUSPS, both the UE and NG-RAN use the AMF LP-WUSPS Assistance Information to determine the paging subgroup to apply as defined in TS 38.300 [27].

-The AMF may use the UE Configuration Update procedure (as described in clause 4.2.4 of TS 23.502 [3]) and N2 UE Context Modification procedure (as described in clause 8.3.4 of TS 38.413 [34]) to update the AMF LP-WUSPS Assistance Information in the UE and NG-RAN.
+The AMF may use the Registration procedure (as described in clause 4.2.2 of TS 23.502 [3]) or UE Configuration Update procedure (as described in clause 4.2.4 of TS 23.502 [3]), and the N2 UE Context Modification procedure (as described in clause 8.3.4 of TS 38.413 [34]) to update or remove the AMF LP-WUSPS Assistance Information in the UE and NG-RAN.